brianhouse/art_and_code/units/6_emergence/description.md

     position_y += velocity_y

     # check if position_x is within the circle's radius of a vertical wall
-    # if so, flip the direction of the velocity
-    if position_x > width - 25 or position_x < 0 + 25:
+    if position_x > width - 25:
+        position_x = width - 25 # set it back to
-        velocity_x *= -1    #  *= works like +=
+        velocity_x *= -1        # flip the direction
+    elif position_x < 25:
+        position_x = 25
+        velocity_x *= -1

     # same for y
-    if position_y > height - 25 or position_y < 0 + 25:
+    if position_y > height - 25:
+        position_y = height - 25
         velocity_y *= -1
+    elif position_y < 25:
+        position_y = 25
+        velocity_y *= -1
 ```
 <p align="center">
   <img src="code/canvas_4.gif" width=400 /><br />
 </p>

-In example above, the two conditional statements check to see if `position_x` or `position_y` have strayed outside their bounds.
-If so, the appropriate velocity variable is flipped from positive to negative or negative to positive, which changes the direction of the circle, or as now might be more appropriate to call it, the "ball."
+In example above, the conditional statements check to see if `position_x` or `position_y` have strayed outside their bounds.
+If so, position is snapped back to those bounds, and the appropriate velocity variable is flipped from positive to negative or negative to positive.
+This changes the direction of the circle, or as now might be more appropriate to call it, the "ball."

-(To make the ball "wrap" instead of bounce would mean altering `position_x` or `position_y` directly instead of `velocity_x` or `velocity_y`, reseting the ball to the other side of the screen.)

 All that we're doing here is drawing a circle at different coordinates each frame, which we're keeping track of as the interaction between a set of variables.
 But what we see feels like an object obeying (roughly!) the laws of physics.